Kim-Quirk/Python-Tutorial/3-trees.md

 ![Visualization of a Binary Tree with definitions](images/tree1.PNG)

 Let's examine the above image and establish some definitions.
 The top node is known as the root node (node A).
 The nodes at the bottom that don't link to any other nodes (nodes F, G, H, and I) are known as leaf nodes.
 Nodes that are linked to other nodes (such as B and C) are known as parent nodes.
 The nodes that are connect to the parent nodes (D and E for the B node) are known as child nodes.
 The collection of nodes to the left or right of any parent node form a subtree, or a tree within a tree.
 The data is put into the tree by comparing the data to the parent node.
 For example, if the data being added is less than the parent node, it would be put to the left.
 If the data was greater than the parent node, it would be put to the right.
 Depending on the binary search tree, duplicates might be allowed.
-In the caseof allowing duplicates, the duplicate can go on either side of the subtree.
+In the case of allowing duplicates, the duplicate can go on either side of the subtree.

 ---
 ## **Binary Search Tree (BST)**